-It is convenient to work in a project assuming that it will be executed by others in a fresh session which means that they will not have access to artifacts or customizations from your personal environment (Blischak et al. 2016).
-At the same time, be mindful of the changes that your code will make in someone else's session (Bryan 2017): it is tempting to force the user to comply with our expectations about what resources are available and where but there are often better solutions.
-For instance, if you want to make sure that the user has a package installed, instead of stating install.packages() in your script, provide them with an renv file.
-Similarly, rather than setting a working directory in your script, which is a way of making potentially unrealistic assumptions about the folder structure of other people's machines (Wickham and Grolemund 2017), use paths relative to the home of the project.
+It might be best while working on a project to assume that it will be executed by others in a fresh session, which means that they will not have access to the same artifacts or customizations from your personal environment (Blischak et al., 2016).
+At the same time, be mindful of the changes that your code will make in someone else's session (Bryan, 2017): it is tempting to force the user to comply with our expectations about what resources are available-and where-but there are often better solutions.
+For instance, if you want to make sure that the user has a package installed, instead of stating install.packages () in your script, provide them with an renv file.
+Similarly, rather than setting a working directory in your script, which is a way of making potentially unrealistic assumptions about the folder structure of other people's machines (Wickham & Grolemund, 2017), use paths relative to the home of the project.
 Finally, avoid making unnecessary changes to the environment of the user by calling rm(list=ls()).
 It is hard to predict what you will be unnecessarily removing from your machine or from the user's machine.

-1.1.3 Structure your code in predictable way
+Structure your code in predictable way

 Structure your code in a standard and predictable way so that it is easy for any reader to know where to find things.
 For instance, have separate folders for code, data, or images with easily recognizable and standard names and split your code at different logical points as opposed to sourcing everything from a single script.
 Does your script clean data, run analysis, and create figures?
 As a general rule, we think it is cleaner and easier to understand to have separate scripts performing specific tasks.
 The same idea applies to functionality.
-Ensure that your code abstracts and automates functionality in a way in which each piece does one thing well and one thing only (Salus 1994).
-Does your function pull data from a data base and reshapes it?
+Ensure that your code abstracts and automates functionality in a way so that each piece does one thing only and does it well (Salus, 1994).
+Does your function pull data from a database and reshape it?
 Would it be easier to understand if you split it so that data extraction and data transformation are two separate (even if connected) steps?